-Supatra Thanaseniwat, Permanent Secretary for Agriculture said the rainmaking operation started Feb 20 and since then to April 30, the Bureau of Royal Rainmaking and Agricultural Aviation has run 1,341 flights, making rain in 56 provinces with the highest daily rainfall recorded at 141.5 millimeters.
+Supatra Thanaseniwat Permanent Secretary for Agriculture said the rainmaking operation started Feb 20 and since then to April 30, the Bureau of Royal Rainmaking and Agricultural Aviation run 1,341 flights, making rain in 56 provinces with the highest daily rainfall recorded at 141.5 millimetres.

-In April alone, 781 flights made artificial rain in 55 provinces.
+In April alone, 781 flights made artificial rainfalls in 55 provinces.

 The artificial rainmaking operation continues to increase the amount of water in reservoirs in this year’s dry season.

-Regarding the amount of water in the country’s reservoirs, Kitti Tancharoen, assistant governor for Hydro Power Plants of the Electricity Generating Authority of Thailand (EGAT) said as of May 2, EGAT reservoirs contain 59 percent of their capacity or 36 million cubic meters, six percent higher than the amount of water recorded on the same period last year.
+Regarding the amount of water in the country’s reservoirs, Kitti Tancharoen, Assistant Governor for Hydro Power Plants of the Electricity Generating Authority of Thailand (EGAT) said as of May 2, EGAT reservoirs contain 59 per cent of their capacity or 36 million cubic metres, six per cent higher than the amount of water recorded on the same period last year.

-Water in the reservoirs would be enough for agriculture if there is no further rainfall before the beginning of the rainy season.
+Water in the reservoirs is enough for agriculture ahead of the rainy season if there is no further rainfall.